“Angel babies that we have lost are forever close our Hearts“

 It took long hours to process the donated gowns, the sweat working in the hot and dusty warehouse and even tears as she and the core team learnt how to manage volunteers’ expectations and demands to even the wee hours.

-The grief doesn’t end after the funeral, many mothers came forward and shared how they wish they had emotional support after their losses, pregnancy and infant loss is a taboo topic and it’s awkward to talk about it when family members and society out of good intentions tell them to move on and life goes on.
-The bereaved mother and father is left to grieve alone and some turn into unresolved grief, resulting in a less positive quality of life.
+Pregnancy and infant loss is a taboo topic and it’s awkward to talk about it when family members and society out of good intentions tell them to move on and life goes on.
+The bereaved mother and father are left to grieve alone and some turn into unresolved grief, resulting in a less positive quality of life.

 Co Founder, Media and Fund Raising Lead